 In the Black Sea, the best anchovies arrive in the thick of winter, between December and February.
 If you go a bit further South to the Sea of Marmara, the anchovies are larger and meatier but are said to have much less flavor.

 The most popular way to prepare anchovies is to debone them with your fingers, coat them with a light dusting of cornmeal and fry them.
-A large platter of crunchy, fried anchovies makes a great appetizer.
+A large platter of crunchy, fried anchovies make a great appetizer.
 When in season, you can find fried anchovies everywhere from the fanciest fish restaurants to your neighbor’s kitchen.